‘John Prine’: A Debut for the Ages for a Songwriter’s Songwriter

 Share This:

-John Prine is a quiet masterpiece, a portrait of a young singer-songwriter already fully formed and crafting songs for the ages on his self-titled 1971 debut album.
+John Prine is a quiet masterpiece, a portrait of a young singer-songwriter already fully formed and crafting songs for the ages on his self-titled debut album released in October 1971.
 The Maywood, Ill., native was still learning how to perform for club audiences, building his confidence and strengthening his finger-picked acoustic guitar skills, but his songs were as simple, honest and unvarnished as a hand-crafted Shaker table.
 “Twenty-four years old and writes like he’s two hundred and twenty,” Kris Kristofferson marveled in his liner notes, a verdict that has been validated again and again in the 49 years since.

 Still in his early 20s, Prine had learned guitar as a teenager and taken classes at Chicago’s Old Town School of Music while in high school.
 Upon graduating, he was drafted into the Army, serving his tour of duty in West Germany before returning home and getting a job as a mail carrier.
 It was while playing local clubs that Kristofferson, in town for his own date, was dragged by opening act Steve Goodman to hear his friend, John Prine.
 Kristofferson then invited Goodman and Prine to open for him at the Bitter End in Greenwich Village, where Atlantic Records producer and senior exec Jerry Wexler heard Prine and signed him the next day.